Vatican Library: Catalogue

 The collection was originally organized through notebooks used to index the manuscripts.
 As the collection grew to more than a few thousand, shelf lists were used.
 The first modern catalogue system was put in place under Father Franz Ehrle between 1927 and 1939, using the Library of Congress card catalogue system.
-Ehrle also set up the first program to take photographs of important works or rare works.
+Ehrle also set up the first program to take photographs of important or rare works.
 The library catalogue was further updated by Rev. Leonard E. Boyle when it was computerized in the early 1990s.